FSTUM/settool-v2/README.md

 Then edit the .po files, e.g. guidedtours/locale/de/LC_MESSAGES/django.po. poedit is an excellent GUI for this!

-Finally create the .mo files with the new translations:
+Finally, create the .mo files with the new translations:

     python3 manage.py compilemessages